-The Branch does not face a significant liquidity risk with regards to its lease liability.
-The lease liability movements are monitored within the Branch's treasury function.
+The Bank does not face a significant liquidity risk with regards to its lease liability.
+The lease liability movements are monitored within the Bank's treasury function.

-(b) This includes amount pertaining to funds transfer received from CBUAE on 29 December 2023 payable to beneficiaries amounting to AED 17.5 million (2022: Nil).
+(b) This includes amount pertaining to funds transfer received on 29 December 2024 payable to beneficiaries amounting to AED 104.8 million (2023: AED 17.5).